enspiral/handbook/src/agreements/financial.md

 #### Discretionary Costs

-All discretionary costs are managed through an approved collaborative funding process and taken from collaborative funds.
+All discretionary costs are managed in one of two ways:

+- through an approved collaborative funding process and taken from collaborative funds.
+- through a significant decision process and taken from core funds.

 #### Emergency Costs